MozillaItalia/DeepSpeech-Italian-Model/DeepSpeech/CONTRIBUTING.md

 Default values should provide good experience.

 The default batch size has been tested with this mix of dataset:
- - Common Voice French, released on 2019, february 14th
+ - Common Voice French, released on 2019 around september
- - TrainingSpeech as of 2019, april 11th
- - Lingua Libre as of 2019, may 3rd
+ - Lingua Libre as of 2019, around september

 ### Transfer learning from English